 Gold Coast Airport at Coolangatta is one of Australia’s fastest growing airport and is the 5th busiest international airport in Australia.
 Previously named “Coolangatta Airport” this is an Aboriginal word meaning “Place of Good View”.

-Since it commenced flights in 1936, over the past years Gold Coast Airport has undergone a major transformation from being an emergency landing strip to an International Airport with over 6 million passengers travelling to and from airports across Australia, New Zealand, Asia and beyond.
+Over the past years, Gold Coast Airport has undergone a major transformation from being an emergency landing strip to an International Airport with over 6 million passengers travelling to and from airports across Australia, New Zealand, Asia and beyond.